BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ## Mains electricity

-BrewPi heating elements work at 230 / 240 V AC.
+Our heating elements work at 230 / 240 V AC.
 How the elements are connected to your mains depends on where you live.
 In this section we talk you through the three main configurations and show you how to determine the maximum current and power of the heating element you can connect safely.
 When unsure about the details of your mains, consult a local electrician.

 ### Single phase